kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 ### Type definition of a taint in Cluster API objects

-An alternative to define the taints as writtetn above is using slices per type as follows:
+An alternative to define the taints as written above is using slices per type as follows:

 ```golang
 type MachineTaints struct{